morphonets/pysnt/docs/install.md

    git clone https://github.com/morphonets/pysnt.git
    ```

 3. Create a new `pysnt` environment using the provided `environment.yml`.
-This will install all of the key dependencies:
+This will install all the key dependencies:

    ```bash
    cd ./pysnt # cd to pysnt root directory